The Lord of the Flies: Unveiling Humanity’s Darkness

 Author

 William Golding’s timeless masterpiece, “The Lord of the Flies,” first published in 1954, serves as a thought-provoking exploration of the intrinsic darkness dwelling within human nature.
-The narrative revolves around a band of British boys marooned on an uninhabited island in the midst of a war.
+The narrative revolves around a band of British boys marooned on an uninhabited island amid a war.
 Their endeavour to instil order and construct a society ultimately unravels, plunging them into turmoil and brutality.
 Within its pages, the novel delves into the profound themes of power, fear, and the precarious nature of civilization.
 As their society disintegrates, the boys resort to face painting and engage in savage rituals, revealing the depths of their descent.
 Their descent into savagery and their worship of a severed pig’s head reveal the darkness that can lurk within humanity.
 This timeless work continues to challenge readers to contemplate the fine line between civilization and barbarity.

 Summary